Gregory Eugene Gross

 During his career, Gross posted a .287 average in 1,809 games.
 As of 2012, he was fifth in career pinch hits with 143.
 He also holds the Phillies team record with 117 pinch hits.

 Following his playing days, Gross was a high school baseball coach at Malvern Preparatory School for three years.
 He then joined the Colorado Rockies organization as a member of the New Haven Ravens coaching staff in 1995 and 1996 and was a minor league hitting instructor for them the next four years.
 He rejoined the Phillies as bench coach on Larry Bowa's staff in 2001 and was then the club's hitting coach from 2002 to 2004.
 He returned to the minors for several seasons as a coach for the Batavia Muckdogs (2005), Clearwater Threshers (2006), Reading Phillies (2007), and Lehigh Valley IronPigs (2008-2010).
 From July 2010 through the 2012 season, he was again Philadelphia's hitting coach.
 The Phillies fired Gross on October 4, 2012, along with fellow coaches Pete Mackanin and Sam Perlozzo.
-In 2013 and 2014 Gross was hitting coach of the Reno Aces.
+Gross was hitting coach of the Reno Aces in 2013-2017.
+When Jerry Narron was named interim bench coach for the Arizona Diamondbacks, Gross was named interim manager and remained in place for the entire season.
+After 2 seasons as manager he moved back to a coaching roll for Reno in 2019.